 - Prescription Drugs: Prescribed medications are supported by government subsidies, but you may need to make a co-payment.
 A prescribed antibiotic costs around $6.

-How to Access & Receive Healthcare in Israel
+How to Access and Receive Healthcare in Israel

 Here is what visitors and expats need to know about navigating Israel’s healthcare system, especially in an emergency.

-Most visitors and foreigners are not covered by Kupat Cholim, which means they can’t go to a Kupat Cholim clinic.
-Instead, in Israel, they need to make an appointment to see a private doctor.
-A private doctor visit ranges from $80 to $300.
-Seeing a private specialist starts at $250 to $600.
+Most visitors and foreigners are not covered by Kupat Cholim, which means they can't visit a Kupat Cholim clinic.
+Instead, they need to make an appointment to see a private doctor in Israel.
+A private doctor visit ranges from $80 to $300, and seeing a private specialist starts at $250 to $600.

 Urgent Care and Emergency Rooms in Israel

 Emergency rooms are for serious and life-threatening injuries.
-You must pay for your care there if you do not have a severe condition that gets an exemption.
-Examples of exempt conditions are fractures, dialysis, and hemophilia.
-If your condition is exempt, all fees will be covered by your Kupat Cholim.
+You must pay for your care there if you do not have a severe condition that qualifies for an exemption.
+Examples of exempt conditions include fractures, dialysis, and hemophilia.
+If your condition is exempt, your Kupat Cholim will cover all the fees.
 If you are not with a Kupat Cholim, you will have to pay, too, and the costs will be high, starting at $250.

-When calling an ambulance in Israel, you must pay for the ambulance service.
-If you are insured by Kupat Cholim, you can get full or partial coverage, depending on the conditions.
+You must pay for the ambulance service when calling an ambulance in Israel.
+If you have coverage through Kupat Cholim, you can get full or partial coverage, depending on the conditions.

 Who is Eligible for Israeli Healthcare?

-All Israeli citizens and official residents have a legal right to health care in Israel.
+All Israeli citizens and official residents have a legal right to receive healthcare in Israel.
 New immigrants who already have immigration visas are eligible for Kupat Cholim cover immediately, too.

-Foreigners in Israel for more than a short visit can sign up for a non-resident program with Kupat Cholim.
-Two examples are Maccabi’s Well-come Program and Meuhedet’s program for nonresident clients.
-Monthly fees for adult individuals range from to $115 to $450, depending on your age – very similar to many travel medical insurance programs.
+Foreigners who are in Israel for more than a short visit can sign up for a non-resident program with Kupat Cholim.
+Two examples are Maccabi's Wellcome Program and Meuhedet's program for nonresident clients.
+Monthly fees for adult individuals range from $115 to $450, depending on your age – very similar to many travel medical insurance programs.

 Healthcare for Expats in Israel

-All of these visitors, expats, and migrants can protect themselves in Israel with travel medical insurance.
+All visitors, expats, and migrants can protect themselves in Israel with travel medical insurance.

 Expat Insurance for Israel

-The Best Health Insurance in Israel for US Citizens
+The Best Health Insurance Plan for U.S. Citizens in Israel

 Xplorer Worldwide Medical Plan